Blue velvet angelfish: Distribution

 The blue velvet angelfish is only known from Fiji.

 Habitat and biology

 The blue velvet angelfish is an extremely shy fish which often hides among rubble and rocks, particularly when alarmed, on seamounts.

 Systematics

 The blue velvet angelfish was first formally described in 2012 by Kang-Ning Shen, Hsuan-Ching Ho, and Chih-Wei Chang with the type locality given as Bligh Water, east of Yasawa Island in Fiji.
 The specific name honours Deborah Smith, wife of Walt Smith, a collector and trader in the aquarium trade who collected the type series.
 Within the genus Centropyge this species is considered to be incertae sedis.
 It was initially identified as C. nox but the blue tint and subsequent genetic analysis at the National Taiwan University confirmed it was a new species.

-Utlisation
+Utilization

 The blue velvet angelfish makes an occasional appearance in the aquarium trade.